Getting Paid: The Complete Guide for Freelancers & Contractors

 Regular security audits of your payment systems help identify vulnerabilities before they become problems.
 Consider cyber liability insurance to protect against data breaches or payment fraud.

-Offering multiple payment options increases your chances of getting paid quickly and attracts a broader client base.
-Different clients have varying preferences based on their business size, industry, and internal processes.
+Offering multiple payment options as a freelancer increases your chances of getting paid quickly and attracts a broader client base.
+Different clients have varying preferences of how to pay based on their business size, industry, and internal processes.

 Small businesses and startups often prefer credit cards for the flexibility and cash flow benefits.
 Larger corporations typically use ACH transfers ( or checks due to established accounting procedures and approval processes.